-Heckert had been out fishing with a friend on July 10.
+Heckert, who was not wearing a life vest, had been fishing with a friend on July 10.
 The friend told investigators Heckert dove into the water to cool off and sober up.
-Heckert was not wearing a life vest.

 Some of the friend’s statements to investigators were inconsistent, and he may have been intoxicated, but he is not suspected of a crime, Hale said.

 Man who shot at police enters guilty, Alford pleas

 An Arizona man accused of shooting at North Idaho police officers on Interstate 90 last year has accepted a pretrial settlement.

 Marcus Rael, 25, entered guilty pleas last week to four counts of aggravated assault of a law enforcement officer and six Alford pleas for the same charge.
 In the Alford pleas, he admitted no guilt but acknowledged that prosecutors had enough evidence to convict him.